 The College cannot provide an exhaustive list of all possible infractions involving vehicles.
-However, some infractions that may result in a citation include, but are not limited to, violation of campus parking policies, non-registration or improper registration of vehicles, manipulation of the registration process, improper waiver of parking registration requirements, and moving violations (such as driving while impaired, speeding, careless and reckless driving, and running stop signs).
+However, some infractions that may result in citations/sanctions include, but are not limited to, violation of campus parking policies, non-registration or improper registration of vehicles, manipulation of the registration process, improper waiver of parking registration requirements, causing damage with vehicles, riding anywhere in/on a vehicle other than in a designated seat inside of the vehicle's cabin or cab, and moving violations (such as driving while impaired, speeding, careless and reckless driving, and running stop signs).